joshtwist/pairquality/README.md

-# Welcome to the PairQuality project
+# Welcome to the pAirQuality project

 This is a simple project for the raspberry pi that allows you to build your own air quality sensor at home using stock components from sites like sparkfun.com